A Freestanding Tomato Trellis Improves Yields and Keeps the Garden Neat

 By the end of my growing season, the bottom three tiers of tomatoes will have set fruit and ripened, and most of the tomatoes above will be green when the frost comes.
 During a long growing season, a few tomatoes on the fourth tier will ripen, and others will be big enough to pick and bring inside to ripen later.

 I always dispose of the tomato foliage in the fall before dismantling and packing up my trellises.
 It’s an important step to ensure the health of next year’s plants.

-Build an A-Frame Tomato Trellis
+Plans for Building an A-Frame Tomato Trellis

 I designed this A-frame trellis to be a freestanding, stable structure that could be taken apart and stored over the winter.
 If treated with a wood preservative and stored in a dry place, the trellis will last 5 to 10 years.
 I grow five tomato plants on each 10-ft. long trellis.
 With any luck, and good weather, the plants will reach the top bar by August.

 1. Don’t forget to cut and place those right-angle blocks.
 They provide structural stability that keeps the trellis from racking.

 2. Drill pilot holes in the braces of the A-frame; put the screws in later.